 Brain-Computer-Interfaces, Neural or AI-enabled Implants, Deep Brain Stimulation, Optogenetics, Electroceuticals and Neurotherapies for Mental Health Conditions.

 How do we define ‘bionics’?

-A genuine bionic solution will involve a therapeutic intervention, sensory feedback and/or full or partial restoration of a human function via a prosthesis, implanted device, stent or organ aided by brain-computer or machine interfaces, implanted AI or electrical stimulation of nerves or muscles.
-Neurobionic treatments, external stimulation devices, wearables and allied health services expand the possibilities for consumers.
+A genuine bionic solution will involve a therapeutic intervention, sensory feedback and/or full or partial restoration of a human function via a prosthesis, implanted device or organ aided by brain-machine interfaces, implanted AI or electrical stimulation of nerves or muscles.
+Neurobionic treatments, external stimulation devices, wearables and allied health services expand the possibilities for road accident survivors and others.

 Building great teams, accelerating innovation